containerum/containerum/README.md

 	- Codeship
 	- Add pipeline management to chkit
  	- Add pipeline visualization to UI

+- Add node utilisation charts to the Dashboard

 - Create installation scripts for AWS, GCE, MA, DO
 	- Create scripts for automated purchase of VMs